kennexrazon/R_Data_Science/Project_Wearable_Tech_Data/Readme.md

 The purpose of this project is to demonstrate the student's ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

-## Getting Started

-Get a local copy of run_analysis.R and place it in the same directory as the UCI HAR Dataset Folder.

 ## Prerequisites

 The following packages for R were used: